Search here...

 5. Protect Delicate Plants From Snow

-WHAT PLANTS NEED TO BE PROTECTED:
+WHAT PLANTS NEED TO BE PROTECTED FROM THE COLD:

 • POTTED PLANTS